Online shopping came into existence 27 years ago. Yes, readers, that’s how old online shopping is. The first online sale dates back to 1994.

 Running shopping ads is a great way to reach your prospects, but…

 Unfortunately, Google won’t display your products alone to the users.
 It will display the products of other retailers that match the user’s query.
-And there is a big chance that the products of eCommerce giants like Amazon will also appear.
+There is a big chance that the products of eCommerce giants like Amazon will also appear.

 This brings us to a question: